Example configuration.yaml entry binary_sensor: - platform: trend sensors: cpu_speed: entity_id: sensor.cpu_speed

 max_samples (Optional): Limit the maximum number of stored samples.
 Defaults to

 min_gradient (Optional): The minimum rate at which the observed value must be changing for this sensor to switch on.
+The gradient is measured in sensor units per second.
 Defaults to

 sample_duration (Optional): The duration in seconds to store samples for.
 Samples older than this value will be discarded.
 Defaults to